UniversalDependencies/docs/_sv-pos/VERB.md

 clause, and govern the number and types of other constituents which may occur in the clause.

-The tag VERB is reserved for full lexical verbs, while auxiliary verbs are tagged [AUX].
+The tag VERB is reserved for full lexical verbs, while auxiliary verbs are tagged [AUX]().

 ### Examples